han-liu/Papers/summaries/Weakly-supervised/Weakly Supervised Volumetric Segmentation via Self-taught Shape Denoising Model.md

 - It would be more informative if we can visualize the initial segmentation results and the DAE refined masks.

 - The weakly-supervised mechanism seems to work similarly like patch-based segmentation, where the foreground defined by weak labels can be considered as deformed patches.
-Hoepfully, the foreground pixels with correct weak labels can be learned and generalized to other unlabeled foreground pixels.
+Hopefully, the foreground pixels with correct weak labels can be learned and generalized to other unlabeled foreground pixels.